harshith1204/pms-assistant/data-sync/README.md

 ## MongoDB CDC → Kafka → Qdrant (Real‑Time, No Manual Producer)

-This stack streams MongoDB changes to Kafka via the MongoDB Kafka Source Connector and ingests them into Qdrant through a Python consumer that embeds text with FastEmbed.
-You do NOT need to run a manual producer for normal operation.
+This stack streams MongoDB changes to Kafka via the MongoDB Kafka Source Connector and ingests them into Qdrant through a Python consumer that embeds text with SentenceTransformers + SPLADE.
+No manual producer is required.

 ### What’s included
 - **MongoDB** (replica set enabled) for CDC